Every question, in plain English.

 What happens at the end of the window, and where the money lands.

 The instant ends_at hits.
-The settlement loop picks up the match within seconds: every open position closes at the current mark price, the final equity is computed, and the leaderboard is frozen.
+The settlement loop picks up the competition within seconds: every open position closes at the current mark price, the final equity is computed, and the leaderboard is frozen.

 How is my final rank determined?